State diagram: State diagrams versus flowcharts

 Newcomers to the state machine formalism often confuse state diagrams with flowcharts.
 The figure below shows a comparison of a state diagram with a flowchart.
 A state machine (panel (a)) performs actions in response to explicit events.
-In contrast, the flowchart (panel (b)) does not need explicit events but rather transitions from node to node in its graph automatically upon completion of activities.
+In contrast, the flowchart (panel (b)) automatically transitions from node to node upon completion of activities.

 Nodes of flowcharts are edges in the induced graph of states.

 The reason is that each node in a flowchart represents a program command.

 A program command is an action to be executed.

-So it is not a state, but when applied to the program's state, it results in a transition to another state.
+A command is not a state, but when applied to the program's state, causes a transition to another state.

 In more detail, the source code listing represents a program graph.

 Executing the program graph (parsing and interpreting) results in a state graph.

 So each program graph induces a state graph.

 Conversion of the program graph to its associated state graph is called "unfolding" of the program graph.

 The program graph is a sequence of commands.

-If no variables exist, then the state consists only of the program counter, which keeps track of where in the program we are during execution (what is the next command to be applied).
+If no variables exist, then the state consists only of the program counter, which keeps track of program location during execution (what is the next command to be applied).

-In this case before executing a command the program counter is at some position (state before the command is executed).
+Before executing a command, the program counter is at some position (state before the command is executed).

 Executing the command moves the program counter to the next command.

-Since the program counter is the whole state, it follows that executing the command changed the state.
+Since the program counter is the whole state, executing the command changed the state.

-So the command itself corresponds to a transition between the two states.
+Thus, the command itself corresponds to a transition between the two states.

 Now consider the full case, when variables exist and are affected by the program commands being executed.

-Then between different program counter locations, not only does the program counter change, but variables might also change values, due to the commands executed.
+Not only does the program counter change between different program counter locations, but variables might also change values due to the commands executed.

-Consequently, even if we revisit some program command (e.g. in a loop), this doesn't imply the program is in the same state.
+Consequently, even if we revisit some program command (e.g. in a loop), this does not imply the program is in the same state.